Linking the UN SDGs to life cycle impact pathway frameworks

 In line with the vision of the UN Environment Life Cycle Initiative, the project brings the qualitative and quantitative impact pathway thinking from Life Cycle Impact Assessment to bear on the 17 SDGs.
 The scope includes a range of options ranging from qualitative to screening approaches to fully quantified end-point metrics solutions.

 UN Environment (formerly UN Environment Programme – UNEP) – Intergovernmental

-Project is administered by BONSAI and performed by 2.-0 LCA consultants and PRé consultants
+Project is administered by One Planet and performed by 2.-0 LCA consultants and PRé consultants

 Brief background and summary of needs for this project